bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 - data processing, filtering, aggregation,
 - result data storing and visualizing.

-The demonstrated examples of tasks are not trivial but they are illustrative enough in terms of the platform usage.
-The first demo intends collecting the aggregated information on the accessibility of nodes.
+The demonstrated example tasks are not trivial but they are illustrative enough in terms of the platform usage.
+The first example is intended to collect the aggregated information on the accessibility of nodes.
 In this case, the data source is a fping sensor.
 The Elasticsearch is chosen as a data storage.

-The second demo performs data collecting from a sFlow reporter on network monitoring and traffic computation.
+The second example performs data collecting from a sFlow reporter on network monitoring and traffic computation.
 The result is stored in PostgreSQL.

 The problem is not a case of a "heavy" task but it includes some problems which are very specific to stream processing tasks and introduces all SJ-Platform functionality step-by-step without deep knowledge requirements of specific problem domains.